 Since terms and conditions, as well as services, differ per general insurance policy, you will pay more premium for one general insurance policy than you would for another.
 The following choices determine how much premium you pay:

 Every health insurer has negotiated its own price and quality agreements with healthcare providers.
 As a result, health insurers charge different premiums for their general insurance.

-- An in-kind policy or a refund policy
+- An in-kind policy or a combination policy

 With an in-kind policy, you only go to healthcare providers that are contracted to the health insurer.
-With a refund policy, on the other hand, you are free to choose which healthcare provider you go to, whereby reimbursement is capped at the market rate applicable in the Netherlands.
+With a combination policy, on the other hand, you are free to choose which healthcare provider you go to, whereby reimbursement is capped at the market rate applicable in the Netherlands.
+Except district nursing and mental healthcare providers.
+The reimbursement for these providers is a maximum of 85% of the rate charged by contracted healthcare providers.for healthcare.
 An in-kind policy is always the cheaper option.

 - A higher or a lower deductible

 Everyone has a compulsory deductible.
 You can, however, choose to raise your deductible.
 The higher the deductible you choose, the lower your premium will be.
 CZ also lets you pay your compulsory deductible in 10 monthly advance instalments.

 Most people pay their premium on a monthly basis, but if you choose to pay it in full in one single payment, you will get a discount on your premium.